mario-gellrich-zhaw/swiss-cv-generator/README.md

 Output: 50 professional CVs with random designs (classic, modern, minimal, timeline) in `output/my_cvs/de/all/`

-**Important:** The scraper (step 3) must be executed first to populate the CV_DATA database with occupational data from berufsberatung.ch.
-Without this data, the CV generation cannot work.
+**Important:** The CV_DATA database must be populated before CV generation can work.
+You can either:
+- Import from the included JSON file: `python scripts/import_cv_data.py` (fast, recommended)
+- Or run the scraper: `cd scraper && python job_scraper.py` (takes 25-45 minutes)

 For detailed setup and generation options, see [Installation](#installation) and [CV Generation](#cv-generation) sections below.